drgmes/doctor-who-mod/README.md

 * Flights on the **TARDIS**
 * Generation of rooms inside the **TARDIS**
 * Sonic screwdrivers with multiple modes
+* Lot of decoration blocks and new ore

 It is planned to add: